 Sam Sparrow & me (& the Mannequin Pis) in Brussels May 2014 for the final of the European Social Innovation Competition

 I said Yes to Terry Ryall, vInspired’s founding CEO when she asked me to help the charity launch Task Squad.
 This gave me the opportunity to work in a charity for the first time in my career & the insights that gave me have allowed me to since make a contribution in a number of different ways to how charities and not for profits can better benefit from technology.
-I also connected with an entire new network of people (including the fabulous Sam Sparrow who now runs Task Squad), charities and funders and learned all about social impact investment.
+I also connected with an entire new network of people (including the fabulous Sam Sparrow), charities and funders and learned all about social impact investment.
 This eventually led to me meeting Sally Higham and angel investing in her software platform business for youth & sports clubs, Run A Club.

 I said Yes to John Knapton when he asked me to join Northern Ireland Science Park in Belfast as one of their Entrepreneurs in Residence.
 As well as being a lot of fun, this has led to me formally mentoring one young entrepreneur for the past 6 months and offering advice & help to a number of other startups.
 Best of all, I got to meet Her Majesty the Queen in Buckingham Palace in June 2014 and on the same evening met Norwegian entrepreneur Ollie Gardener & 8 months later angel invested in her social learning platform, Noddlepod.

 Meeting Her Majesty the Queen in Buckingham Palace June 2014

 I said Yes when my colleagues at the Irish International Business Network asked me to run the SharkTank at our November 2014 conference in New York City and by doing so met wonderful Canadian entrepreneur & angel investor Kelly Hoey.

 With my favourite co-conspirator Kelly Hoey before our SharkTank in NYC